1125.00P Financial Need Review Procedure

-In CaMS, for each Filing Status Line, fill in the Name or Names of the individuals whose income will be included, i.e., consumer, consumer and spouse, custodial parent/guardian, etc. Refer to the ‘Consumer Dependent?’ section above.
+In CaMS, for each Filing Status Line, fill in the Name or Names of the individuals whose income will be included, i.e., participant, participant and spouse, custodial parent/guardian, etc. Refer to the ‘Participant Dependent’ section above.

-Include the consumer’s income if self sufficient and the consumer’s and parents’ income if dependent.
-Do not include those individuals who have no legal responsibility to contribute to the cost of a consumer's rehabilitation services; i.e., siblings.
+Include the participant’s income if self-sufficient and the participant and parents’ income if dependent.
+Do not include those individuals who have no legal responsibility to contribute to the cost of a participant's rehabilitation services; i.e., siblings.

-For self sufficient (independent from family resources), the individual must demonstrate their means of self-support.
+For self-sufficient participants (independent from family resources), the individual must demonstrate his/her means of self-support.

-For dependent consumers, ACCES-VR must consider the financial circumstances of the family/ household unit.
+For dependent participants, ACCES-VR must consider the financial circumstances of the family/household unit.

 Note: ACCES-VR uses the same federal guidelines established by the IRS and FAFSA to determine dependency as well as whose income to include except when the family includes same sex couples.
 Please refer to the NYS Marriage Equality Act of 2011 section above, the Financial Need Desk Reference and CaMS Help, for additional information on whose income to include.

-For most calculations of consumer participation in the cost of services, the individual will provide a tax return.
+For most calculations of participant contribution in the cost of services, the individual will provide a tax return.

 1040 Federal Personal Income Tax;